liferay-design/liferay.design/src/markdown/careers/latam/product-designer-mx.md

 Application deployments, infrastructure migration, service endpoints rules, advanced VPN configurations, environment variables, and more.
 If any of these things are familiar to you — keep reading!
 If they sound foreign, but you are eager to learn, that is great too.

-Atypical web concepts and level-hard design challenges are waiting for you in your first year.
+A typical web concepts and level-hard design challenges are waiting for you in your first year.
 Some of the questions you will be facing:

 1. How might we decrease the time-to-first deployment?
 2. How might we increase the amount of customers in our go-live journey?